N2-Sys/OmniWindow/README.md

 ## 1. Introduction

 OmniWindow is a general and efficient framework for network telemetry to support general and efficient window mechanisms.
-OmniWindow supports different types of window mechanisms (e.g., tumbling window and sliding window) and variable window size.
+OmniWindow supports different types of window mechanisms (e.g., tumbling window and sliding window) and variable window sizes.
 OmniWindow can be integrated with different types of network telemetry solutions, e.g., query-driven network telemetry and sketch-based telemetry algorithms.
+We have integrated OmniWindow into Sonata's queries [SIGCOMM'18], i.e., both the C-language simulations and the Tofino P4 implementations.